California Renters Insurance

 Loss of Use

-If your place becomes unlivable due to covered losses (like a fire or windstorm), your ‘loss of use’ coverage can help pay for a temporary place to stay and basic living expenses such as food, laundry, hotel parking, etc.
+If your place becomes unlivable due to covered losses (like a fire or windstorm), your ‘loss of use’ coverage can help pay for a temporary place to stay and basic living expenses such as food, laundry, a hotel parking, etc.

 Liability protection